cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

   - $(npm bin)/cypress run --record
 ```

-Caching folders with NPM modules saves a lot of time after the first build.
+Caching folders with npm modules saves a lot of time after the first build.

 ## CircleCI